Faizah-Sehar/Faizah-Sehar/README.md

 - 👋 Hi, I’m @Faizah-Sehar
 - 👀 I’m interested in earning money
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my FYP
-- 📫 How to reach me ...
+- 📫 How to reach me by just calling my name:)

 <!---
 Faizah-Sehar/Faizah-Sehar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.